rust-lang/rust-by-example/examples/fn/closures/input_functions/input.md

 Since closures may be used as arguments, you might wonder if the same can be said about functions.
 And indeed they can!
-If you declare a function that takes a closure as parameter, then any function that satisfy the trait bound of that closure can be passed as a parameter.
+If you declare a function that takes a closure as parameter, then any function that satisfies the trait bound of that closure can be passed as a parameter.

 {input_functions.play}